29 ways to use your social listening tool and top benefits for your brand

 Monitor who they’re hiring

 By tracking job openings for your competitors, you’ll learn tons of useful data.
-For example, job postings may include information on what competencies are required of candidates.
-By looking at what positions they’re hiring for, you’ll learn if they’re working on expanding their companies or starting new projects.
+For example, job postings may include information on what competencies are required of candidates, what their management is looking for, and if there are changes in the company's structure.
+By looking at what positions they’re hiring for, you’ll learn if they’re working on expanding their companies or starting new projects and what might be in development at the moment.

 To get insights on competitors’ job openings, set up a Boolean query that contains their brand names combined with phrases frequently used in job postings.